-Evaluations of the risks of running go from relatively mild (the Copenhagen City Heart Study has shown that the fastest, most frequent runners are more likely to die prematurely from jogging than their sedentary, non-jogging counterparts) to almost incomprehensible (an unofficial comment by a cardiologist said that running every day for 20 years is worse for your heart than smoking for the same time frame.)
+The Copenhagen City Heart Study has shown that the fastest, most frequent runners are more likely to die prematurely from jogging than their sedentary, non-jogging counterparts.

 Sweat and hot temperature are no news to an experienced runner.
-In fact, many runners appreciate the feeling.
+Many runners appreciate the feeling.
 However, failing to manage your temperature can hurt your heart.

 Hypothermia is a condition when your body loses heat faster than it generates it.
-This can lead your body temperature dropping low enough to interfere with your heart’s function.
+This can lead your body temperature to drop low enough to interfere with your heart’s function.
 In extreme cases — or when chronically untreated — hypothermia can cause a complete failure of your heart.
-We don’t want that.

 In running — given you don’t have a related medical condition — hypothermia mostly occurs due to excessive sweating, which happens when: